 What Makes Hair Curly?

 Apart from the obvious genetic factor, you may have wondered what it is that makes your hair curl.
 Well, for the scientifically curious amongst you, here is the answer: The follicle determines both the shape and the angle of the hair growth.
 An asymmetrical follicle produces curvature with an oval-shaped strand, whilst symmetrical follicles create straighter hair with circular strands.
 Another factor has to do with the protein structure.
-A microscopic view of curly hair reveals a build up of the protein, keratin, on the inside edge of the curl.
+A microscopic view of curly hair reveals a build up of the protein keratin on the inside edge of the curl.
 As for the proneness to frizz, it’s harder for your natural hair oils to travel down a curly hair than a straight hair.
+There are also plenty of hair products to make hair curly.

 Men’s Curly Hairstyles

 - Determine your hair type before you commit to a cut.
-Not all curly haired men are the same.
+Not all curly haired men are the same and this will alter which products are best for you.

 - Choose cuts that can be altered with products so that you can easily fix a bad hair day, but avoid cuts that need a lot of styling.